SSWConsulting/SSW.Rules.Content/rules/start-meetings-with-energy/rule.md

 ::: good

-Figure: Good Example - Acknowledging new participants and keeping the conversation light and engaging
+Figure: Good example - Acknowledging new participants and keeping the conversation light and engaging

 :::